 Bike manufacturers have answered the call to the increased population of bike commuters by designing full lines of commuter specific bikes.
 Though many of these commuter bikes aren’t cheap, if you’re giving up the car in favor of the most efficient form of transportation, you will of course save money.
 It is recommended that if you only have it in your budget to buy a cheap department store bike, then you’re better off finding a high quality used bike.
 But most of all, you want a well-fitted commuter bicycle with the best components that will make you want to ride every day.
 By reading reviews at BikeForums.net, Bicycling magazine, and EcoVelo, we’ve come up with an updated list that highlights some of the best of this ever expanding commuter bike market.
-Read on for our picks of the best commuter bikes for 2014.
+Read on for our picks of the best commuter bikes.

 Breezer Uptown 8 Commuter Bike